Mechnar9000/datafiles/README.md

 [Link to code](https://github.com/Mechnar9000/datafiles/blob/main/Hegelian%20Retrieval%20Augmented%20Generation%20(RAG).ipynb)

-This was a project I built provide a simple example of how a RAG system can be used to augment the output of a LLM (large language model) e.g. ChatGPT.
+This was a project I built to provide a simple example of how a RAG system can be used to augment the output of a LLM (large language model) e.g. ChatGPT.
 I used "The Phenomenology of Spirit" by Hegel because it was an example of a large (and famously inscrutable) body of text.

 Three chunking approaches were experimented with: